-When sitting down as a family it can be a great time to go around the table and each identify one thing that you are grateful for.
+When sitting down as a family, it can be a great time to go around the table and identify one thing you are grateful for.

 7. Celebrate Awesomeness

-For example, when I worked as a sales manager with a large team I would do a “Friday Shout Out” where I celebrated and thanked a team member for something awesome they did that week.
+For example, when I worked as a sales manager with a large team, I would do a “Friday Shout Out” where I celebrated and thanked a team member for something awesome they did that week.

 8. Create a visual Primer

-Create a collage, kind of like a vision board, which has pictures and words that remind you of the good and the positive you are grateful for in your life.
+Create a collage, like a vision board, with pictures and words that remind you of the good and the positive you are grateful for in your life.

 9. Help others

 Acts of kindness are an opportunity to pay it forward and appreciate all that you have in your life.